United States war crimes: Iraq War

 John E. Hatley was a first sergeant who was prosecuted by the Army in 2008 for murdering four Iraqi detainees near Baghdad, Iraq in 2006.
 He was convicted in 2009 and sentenced to life in prison at the Fort Leavenworth Disciplinary Barracks.
 He was released on parole in October 2020.

-The Hamdania incident involved the alleged kidnapping and subsequent murder of an Iraqi man by United States Marines on April 26, 2006, in Al Hamdania, a small village west of Baghdad near Abu Ghraib.
-An investigation by the Naval Criminal Investigative Service resulted in charges of murder, kidnapping, housebreaking, larceny, Obstruction of Justice and conspiracy associated with the alleged coverup of the incident.
+The Hamdania incident involved the kidnapping and subsequent murder of an Iraqi man by United States Marines on 26 April 2006, in Al Hamdania, a small village west of Baghdad near Abu Ghraib.
+An investigation by the Naval Criminal Investigative Service resulted in charges of murder, kidnapping, housebreaking, larceny, obstruction of justice and conspiracy associated with the alleged coverup of the incident.

-The Haditha massacre occurred on November 19, 2005, in Haditha, Iraq.
+The Haditha massacre occurred on 19 November 2005, in Haditha, Iraq.
 After Lance Cpl.
 Miguel Terrazas (20 years old) was killed by a roadside improvised explosive device, Staff Sergeant Frank Wuterich led Marines from the 3rd battalion into Haditha.
 24 Iraqi women and children were fatally shot.
 Wuterich acknowledged in military court that he gave his men the order to "shoot first, ask questions later" after the roadside bomb explosion.
 Wuterich told military judge Lt.
 Col. David Jones "I never fired my weapon at any women or children that day."
-On January 24, 2012, Frank Wuterich was given a sentence of 90 days in prison along with a reduction in rank and pay.
+On 24 January 2012, Frank Wuterich was given a sentence of 90 days in prison along with a reduction in rank and pay.
 The day prior, Wuterich pled guilty to one count of negligent dereliction of duty.
 No other marine that was involved that day was sentenced to any jail time.
 For the massacre, the Marine Corps paid $38,000 total to the families of 15 of the dead civilians.

-The Nisour Square massacre occurred on September 16, 2007, when employees of Blackwater Security Consulting (now Constellis), a private military company contracted by the US government to provide security services in Iraq, shot at Iraqi civilians, killing 17 and injuring 20 in Nisour Square, Baghdad, while escorting a U.S. embassy convoy.
+The Nisour Square massacre occurred on 16 September 2007, when employees of Blackwater Security Consulting (now Constellis), a private military company contracted by the US government to provide security services in Iraq, shot at Iraqi civilians, killing 17 and injuring 20 in Nisour Square, Baghdad, while escorting a U.S. embassy convoy.
 The killings outraged Iraqis and strained relations between Iraq and the United States.
 In 2014, four Blackwater employees were tried and convicted in U.S. federal court; one of murder, and the other three of manslaughter and firearms charges; all four convicted were controversially pardoned by President Donald Trump in December 2020, in violation of international law.